haakco/deploying-laravel-app/Stage_1/README.md

   gather_facts: true
 ```

-Then finally to run out play book we execute the following command from inside the ```./ansible``` directory.
+Then finally, to run out the playbook, we execute the following command from inside the ```./ansible``` directory.

 ```bash
 ansible-playbook -i ./hosts.ini ./upgrade_servers.yml
 ```

-This should run the upgrade playbook against all hosts in the inventory file.
+Running the command will upgrade the playbook against all hosts in the inventory file.

-If you have many hosts in the file, and you want to limit which it will run against you can rather run.
+If you have many hosts in the file, and you want to limit which it will run against, you can instead run.

 ```bash
 ansible-playbook -i ./hosts.ini ./upgrade_servers.yml -l srv01